Governance

 Cyber Risk Tolerance Explained

-Tolerance helps organizations decide what level of cyber exposure they can live with.
-Cyber risk tolerance is the level of exposure an organization is willing to accept in pursuit of its objectives.
-It is related to risk appetite, but usually more specific.
-In practice, tolerance helps management decide when a risk is acceptable, when mitigation is required, and when escalation is necessary.
+Cyber risk tolerance is the level of exposure an organization is willing to accept in pursuit of its objectives after considering consequence, resilience, and available treatment options.
+In practice, tolerance helps management decide when a risk is acceptable, when mitigation is required, when escalation is necessary, and when residual exposure must be formally acknowledged rather than ignored.

 Advertisement